Complex hypergraphs: Key definitions

+To add more internal structure I choose hypergraphs.
+That leads to the definition of complex hypergraphs.

-{\em Definition: A complex hypergraph (chygraph)} $\chi (A,C)$ is a set of atoms $A$ and a set of complexes $C$, where the complexes are hypergraphs with a set of vertices containing atoms and other complexes.
+{\em Definition.
+A complex hypergraph (chygraph)} $\chi (A,C)$ is a set of atoms $A$ and a set of complexes $C$, where the complexes are hypergraphs with vertex sets in $A\cup C$.

 Let us unravel this definition with some examples.
 A graph ${\cal G}(V,E)$ is represented by the chygraph $\chi(V, E)$ where the complexes are edges.
 A multiplex graph \cite{gomez13} with layer graphs $G_l(V,E_l)$, $l=1,\ldots,L$, is represented by the chygraph $\chi( V, \cup_{l=1}^LE_l)$ plus some partition structure discussed below.
 The system of scientific publications is represented by the chygraph $\chi( A, \{ {\cal H}_i(A_i\cup R_i, \{A_i, R_i\})\})$, where atoms are authors, complexes are publications, the publications are represented by a hypergraph with two edges ($A_i$ for the authors and $R_i$ for the references) and the index $i$ runs across all publications.
+The two edges have no overlap and therefore the complexes representing scientific publications have two internal components (Fig. \ref{fig_publications}).

+We can think of chygraphs as ubergraphs with two edge types: the edges in the complexes associated hypegraphs and the complexes.
+The complex act as a special edge that we designate as the basic unit of inclusion.
+In turn, ubergraphs are chygraphs where all intra-complex hypergraphs contain a single edge.
+Obviously in this case the intra-complex hypergraph has only one component with a size equal to the hyperedge cardinality.
+Therefore, all results derived in the following sections are valid for ubergraphs, after replacing component size by hyperedge cardinality.